 “The Rehabilitation Center of Lake City is outstanding!
 I like all the staff and wish I could bring their level of care home with me.
 If someone needs to go and stay while rehabbing, this is the place.
 We could not have asked for better.”

 – M. Andrus, family member of guest

-The Rehabilitation Center of Lake City 298 SW Prosperity Place, Lake City, FL www.lakecityhealthrehab.com

 – end –